Ramy (TV series): Reception

-On review aggregator Rotten Tomatoes, the first season holds an approval rating of 98% based on 42 reviews, with an average rating of 8.1/10.
+On review aggregator Rotten Tomatoes, the first season holds an approval rating of 98% based on 43 reviews, with an average rating of 8.1/10.
 The website's critical consensus reads, "An insightful and hilarious glimpse into the life of a Muslim American family, Ramy perfectly articulates the precarious nature and nuances of identity and announces Ramy Youssef as a talent to watch."
-On Metacritic, it has a weighted average score of 87 out of 100, based on 18 critics, indicating "universal acclaim".
+On Metacritic, it has a weighted average score of 87 out of 100, based on 18 critics.

-On Rotten Tomatoes, the second season holds an approval rating of 95% based on 43 reviews, with an average rating of 8.1/10.
+On Rotten Tomatoes, the second season holds an approval rating of 95% based on 44 reviews, with an average rating of 8.1/10.
 The website's critical consensus reads, "Ramy's layered approach yields rich rewards in a poignant second season that digs deeper without losing faith in the power of levity."
-On Metacritic, it has a weighted average score of 82 out of 100, based on 12 critics, indicating "universal acclaim".
+On Metacritic, it has a weighted average score of 82 out of 100, based on 12 critics.

+The third season holds an approval rating of 90% on Rotten Tomatoes based on ten reviews, with an average rating of 7.5/10.
+On Metacritic, it has a weighted average score of 81 out of 100, based on six critics.